 Gray Wolf

-While bears are typically portrayed in a favorable light in fairytales, wolves are the antithesis.
-The Big Bad Wolf archetype has played a fearsome role in many childhood stories, including Little Red Riding Hood and The Three Little Pigs.
-Yet in many indigenous nations, wolves are associated with loyalty, courage and strength.
 The Nunamiut of northern Alaska, the Squamish of the Pacific Northwest and the Naskapi of Labrador, Canada, admired the hunting ability of wolf packs and drew lessons from their team dynamics.
-The Arikara of North Dakota have an origin myth that credits a wolf-human with the creation of the Great Plains, and the Ojibwe rever the wolf as a brother.
+In North Dakota, the Arikara have an origin myth that credits a wolf-human with the creation of the Great Plains, and the Ojibwe rever the wolf as a brother.
 Apache warriors would sing a ritual song before going into battle, hoping to gain the bravery and power of the wolf.

 Outside of North America, there are other favorable accounts of wolves.
 A she-wolf suckled Romulus, the founder of ancient Rome, and his brother Remus in infancy.
-Turkish people believed themselves to be descended from wolves, and Mongolian herders have a legend that the wolf is their earliest ancestor.
+Some Turkish people believe themselves to be descended from wolves, and Mongolian herders have a legend that the wolf is their earliest ancestor.
 In Norse mythology, Geri and Freki are the faithful wolf companions of the revered god Odin.
 In the Russian fairytale Ivan Tsarevitch, the Firebird, and the Gray Wolf, the wolf is a truly heroic figure, uniting Prince Ivan with his true love, Helen.

 Mongolian men on horseback with golden eagle